arlestotle/sqlalchemy-challenge/README.md

 # Module 10 - sqlalchemy-challenge

-### In this challenge, we were tasked to create a climate analysis for a long holidatvacation to Honolulu, Hawaii.
+### In this challenge, we were tasked to create a climate analysis for a long holiday vacation to Honolulu, Hawaii.
 This challenge was split into two parts: Analyze and Explore the Climate Data and Designing a Climate App.

 ## Part 1: Amalyze and Explore the CLimate Data
 ### In this section, we used Python and SQLAlchemy to do basic climate analusis and data exploration of the climate database.